 Instead of our knowledge base shrinking, these new social networking sites allowed our knowledge base to expand.
 If we wanted to participate in these online social networks that were springing up if we wanted “to be cool” in yet another world, we were forced to evaluate our belief system.

 You see, we couldn’t fake our long-held beliefs online because our only way of communicating was through our words.
 The way we structured our sentences told our story…The way our story read determined our “group.”
 Harsh?
 Yes and No. Online forums are open to everyone, and it is possible to “Get in, where you fit in,” and no one is relegated to any one group for long.
 As we’ve come to realize in the social networking world, “our aptitude and attitude determines our altitude.”

-As a result of our inherent need to be accepted, for the second time in as many millennia we’ve learned again, the earth is not flat, and the sun does not revolve around the planet.
+As a result of our inherent need to be accepted, we’ve learned again for the second time in as many millennia that the earth is not flat, and the sun does not revolve around the planet.
 It shatters the ignorance and exploding myths that allow us to emerge through the darkness and stand on equal footing.
-I can’t help but think is this the dream Dr. King envisioned?
+I can’t help but think, is this the dream Dr. King envisioned?
 Maybe?